-The BEAD Project is designed to celebrate and raise awareness about the multiple identities that comprise each of us and make up the University of Florida.
-It is our hope that this project helps you think about- and share with others- the many things that make you YOU!
-So BEAD who you are, SHARE who you are, and help us to celebrate the Gator nation.
+BEAD is designed to celebrate and raise awareness about the multiple identities that comprise each of us and make up the University of Florida.
+It is our hope that this workshop helps attendees think about their various identities and that BEAD can help them become more aware and understanding of the differing perspectives and experiences of those around them.

-BEAD has really helped to open up individuals to a meaningful reflection of who they are and what aspects of their personal identity they value most and why.
+BEAD helps to open up individuals to a meaningful reflection of whom they are and what aspects of their personal identity they value most and why, as well as recognizing aspects of their social identity they may have not previously thought about.
 This introspection also helps participants to think more about how they perceive others and in turn how they themselves may be perceived.
-The beaded pins remind us that everyone is a whole person with a unique and complex life experience, a concept that is often lost in the one-dimensional, superficial interactions that we may have with those around us.
+This workshop’s goal is to remind us that everyone is a whole person with a unique and complex life experience, a concept that is often lost in the one-dimensional, superficial interactions that we may have with those around us.

 As a courtesy to our BEAD Who You Are facilitators, please make sure to request BEAD workshops at least two weeks in advance of the presentation date.
-We will do everything we can to meet the requested prefered dates, but if you have flexibility, that would also be greatly appreciated.
+We will do everything we can to meet the requested preferred dates, but flexibility is also greatly appreciated.
 Thank you.